boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 ### Adding fields to Row

-Drag and drop the elements from sections to `Row.`
+Please drag and drop the elements from the sections to the `Row`.

 ![Add row fields](/static/assets/visualizing-data/visualization-widgets/images/column-chart/chart-row.png)